 - Set a worker or group to ring.
 Workers can have up to 3 numbers, so when searching for the worker, make sure you choose the correct number.
 Groups will be covered later and are how you collectively ring multiple numbers with one ring schedule.
 Most of the time you will want a ring schedule for each worker number.
 This way you can turn them on or off and set other rules to make sure you have the correct number ringing exactly when you want.

 - Setting up a weekly schedule is very useful.
 Because IO Phone rings your personal phone, you may want to use a schedule so your phone is not ringing outside of business hours.
 Leaving it empty will allow calls to ring through at anytime of the day.
+If you enter any days/times, you must enter all days and times you want it to ring.
+Leaving a day off the list will cause your phone to not ring on that day.
 Please note that if you have a multi-location account with different time zones that we are showing you the time zone you should be entering your times in.